magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_shapes_superpos.md

 ## Cut-out operation

 When two objects with opposing magnetization vectors of similar amplitude overlap, they will just cancel in the overlap region.
 This enables geometric cut-out operations.
-In the following example we construct an exact hollow cylinder solution from two concentric cylinder shapes with opposite magnetizations, and compare the result to the `CylinderSegment` class solution.
+In the following example we construct an exact hollow cylinder solution from two concentric cylinder shapes with opposite magnetizations and compare the result to the `CylinderSegment` class solution.

 Here the `getM` and `getJ` functions come in handy.
 They allow us to see the magnetization distribution that is the result of the superposition.